What Really Counts?

 What is that One Metric That Matters (OMTM)?

 The OMTM is less a concrete thing, and more of a guideline that helps you, the solution owner, identify how a product is doing.
 The concept comes from Ben Yoskovitz’s “Lean Analytics”, a book primarily for startups, focusing on deriving meaning from data.
-When it comers to OMTM, different stages demand different metrics, and of those metrics, there should really only be one that you rely on to tell you how things are going.
-This sole focus helps cut noise from the signal, and allows you to make very specific decisions for very specific reasons.
+When it comes to OMTM, different stages demand different metrics, and of those metrics, there should really only be one that you rely on to tell you how things are going.
+This sole focus helps cut noise from the signal and allows you to make very specific decisions for very specific reasons.

 What happens once you’ve identified your One Metric?
 You measure it!
 You’re free to track other metrics too, but the One Metric becomes your North Star.
 As things mature (or reverse course), change what that metric should be for the various stage.
 Glaveski summarizes, and suggests themes for each stage of growth (again, for that hypothetical Innovation Program):